 Carol Potts, CDS III, NCAC I, CDP

 Carol began her journey in the field of chemical dependency with Olalla as an intern in 1994 and became the inpatient women’s counselor in 1995.
 She is currently at the outpatient site, where she is serves as the women’s counselor, as well as facilitating some of our other outpatient groups.
 Carol is very dedicated to her family and volunteers readily for recovery based activities and events.
 She is a member of CDPWS and NADAAC.
 Her laughter is contagious and her spirit is unwavering.
 Carol has been in the field of addiction treatment for over 23 years.

 Inpatient Counselor, Raven Group

-Jennifer has been with ORC since September 2015, while completing her Master's Degree in Counseling Psychology (completed in September 2016).
+Jennifer has been with ORC since September 2015, She completed her Master's Degree in Counseling Psychology in September 2016.
 Jennfer has also worked in the corrections field providing services for offenders with mental health & addiction issues, and also services related to crisis management.
 She has over 5+ years of experience working with youth behavioral issues.
 Jennifer grew up under the tables of Narcotics Anonymous and Alcoholics Anonymous and firmly believes that life-long change is possible.

 Lois West, BA, CDP

 Lead Counselor / Reiki Master